process-engine/solutionexplorer.service.contracts/README.md

 # SolutionExplorer Service Contracts

-A subpackage for the SolutionExplorer which provides the contracts for the [service](https://github.com/process-engine/solutionexplorer.service) used by the [BPMN Studio](https://github.com/process-engine/bpmn-studio).
+A subpackage for the SolutionExplorer which provides the contracts for the [service](https://github.com/process-engine/solutionexplorer.service) used by [BPMN Studio](https://github.com/process-engine/bpmn-studio).

 ## Relevant URLs